Proud to be rated 'Good' in all categories - read our Ofsted report here

 • Course length:

-At least two GCSEs at grade 3 or above, including English and Maths, and a satisfactory reference from your school.
+At least two GCSEs at grade 3 or above, including English and Maths.*

 You can progress onto a one of other construction craft programmes such as brickwork, plastering or carpentry, in order to develop your skills and knowledge further.